atthatmatt/bildaid-template/intenshion/README.md

 Noush supplies purpose from outside Insh.
 Insh is a tool and Noush is the handle.
 It doesn't matter how many layers of systems separate a person from the Noush role.
 The whole Insh system orients around Noush.

+Noush is one-to-many.
+Observashions, Objecshions, Cashes, and Acshions are many-to-many.

 ### Polishy
 The Polishy hierarchy encodes intentions that delegate authority and shape action.

 ### Observashion
-Observashions are streams of new information about Noush, Insh and/or the world.
+Observashions are new information about Noush, Insh and/or the world.
+They vary from raw to cooked by how much processing and synthesis happened.

 ### Objecshion
-Objecshions request work justified by polishy, including Polishy changes.
+Objecshions arise when Observations justify action under current Polishy, including Polishy changes.

 ### Cashe
 Cashes coordinate behavior that reduces target objecshions below their action threshold.
 This does not mean polishy violations must be eliminated and the cashe need not close.
 The thresholds are negotiated and may evolve.

 ### Acshion
-Acshions are modular work-planning units that self-assemble into plan graphs.
+Acshions are modular work-planning units that assemble into plan graphs.
 Acshions have a [use>do>get] structure with additional details.

 ## Details